Top 13 Web Application Penetration Testing Tools

 Password Cracker

-Just as the name suggests, a password cracker is used to crack passwords.
-There are several different password cracking techniques like brute force, dictionary attacks, combined dictionary attacks, Rainbow table attacks, etc. These techniques are used by both attackers and pen-testers.
+As the name suggests, a password cracker is used to crack passwords.
+Several different password-cracking techniques include brute force, dictionary attacks, combined dictionary attacks, Rainbow table attacks, etc. Both attackers and pen-testers use these techniques.

 Black Box Pentesting

-Black-box penetration testing is a technique of testing where the pentester does not have any prior information about the target that is to be exploited.
+Black-box penetration testing is a technique where the pentester does not have any prior information about the target to be exploited.

 Since the testers don’t have any information about the target, it is the closest simulation to a real attack.
-The tester has no information regarding the source codes, or internal software information like structure and application design.
+The tester has no information regarding the source codes or internal software information, such as structure and application design.

 White Box Pentesting